 You only have one set of eyes and you only have one body.
 That is why this form of imaging is highly recommended by many eye care specialists.
 However due to the cost of this specialized equipment not all Toronto optometry clinics currently offer this screening.

 At 360 Eyecare we offer retinal imaging to all patients who wish to complete it and we do strongly recommend it.
 We are a progressive Toronto based optometry clinic who believes strongly in offering the most proactive and full scope patient care.
-If you are in the Beaches area and you are looking for an eye exam including retinal imaging, 360 Eyecare is the place for you!
+If you are in Toronto and you are looking for an eye exam including retinal imaging, 360 Eyecare is the place for you!